rkoco/ICPC/README.md

 # ICPC

-Solutions to problems fro uva, livearchive, etc. Practice to ICPC
+Solutions to problems from uva, livearchive, etc. Practice to ICPC